 “If you are wanting to volunteer in Nome, just make sure to get all of your ducks in a row before you really commit to it,” Reitter says.
 “Otherwise you’re gonna be sleeping outside the bars or something, and it’s cold.”

-The Nome Visitors Center also maintains a list of residents who open up their homes for volunteers, renting out anything from the entire house to floor space.
+The Nome Visitors Center (tagline: There’s No Place like Nome) also maintains a list of residents who open up their homes for volunteers, renting out anything from the entire house to floor space.
 Reitter says some of the churches may offer floor space to volunteers, too.

 The city’s 4th Avenue is the place to be, if you don’t mind crowds.
 The night before the ceremonial start, 4th Avenue will be closed off, banners raised, and snow trucked in.
 “We spend all year shoveling snow out of the area, and then they truck snow in to put it back on the road, because it all starts right there on 4th Avenue, on a main street,” Reitter says. “[It’s] kind of the lifeblood of downtown Anchorage.
 Everybody’s downtown for the ceremonial start.
 It’ll be a zoo.”

 “All of us are so grateful for the volunteers,” 2019 Iditarod rookie Blair Braverman told Thrillist when we spoke with her about dog sledding in Alaska.
 “You really become part of the event, you’re behind the scenes with all the dogs.
 It’s pretty physically active.
 If you’re up for an adventure, this is, like, truly an adventure.”

 Mushers will start hooking up their dogs at dawn.
 At 10 am, the mushing teams head out and “race” 11 miles through Anchorage before loading up at the Campbell Airstrip to fly to Willow, where they’ll line up on Sunday for the Restart.